Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 ---

 ### 3. Handling Mathematical Singularities

-Neural networks and automatic differentiation do not behave well when the governing equation contains singular terms.
+One Line: Blind implementation of the physics laws won't give the vision to the PINN model Neural networks and automatic differentiation do not behave well when the governing equation contains singular terms.

 ### The Pitfall